-- The Group has no subsidiaries, branches or operations in the region affected by the armed conflict.
+- The Group has no subsidiaries, branches or operations in the region affected by the armed conflict in Ukraine.
 The Group does not have (and has not had in the recent past) factories, customers or suppliers in Ukraine or Russia. - Neither Russia nor Ukraine are or have been sources of wheat supply for the Group which, moreover, downsized its dry pasta business significantly in 2021 and 2020.

-As a result, its exposure to the potential impact of inflation in that commodity and its different variants is considered low (as it should not go beyond the indirect effect that the reduction of wheat exports from Russia and Ukraine could have on the prices of wheat sourced from other markets). - With respect to the global economic impact, the type of products made by the Ebro Group makes its businesses more resilient during times of economic crisis.
+As a result, its exposure to the potential impact of inflation in that commodity and its different variants is considered low (as it should not go beyond the indirect effect that the reduction of wheat exports from Russia and Ukraine could have on the prices of wheat sourced from other markets).

+- In the Middle East (Israel and surrounding regions), the Group only has a very small sales presence that is not material at the Group or Company levels. - With respect to the global economic impact, the type of products made by the Ebro Group makes its businesses more resilient during times of crisis.
 As a result, the Group does not anticipate a significant decrease in customer demand, loss of suppliers or other adverse effects on its supply and distribution channels. - As for energy costs, the measures announced by the European Union and other countries with the aim of (i) reducing dependence on oil and gas sourced from Russia; and (ii) mitigating the effect of the conflict on energy costs, should mean that those potential increases will not have a very significant impact on the Group's businesses.

-On the basis of the most updated information available, in order to duly reflect the prevailing and prospective impacts of the situation induced by COVID-19 and the war in Ukraine on the financial situation, performance and cash flows of Ebro Foods, S.A., the following specific disclosures are made:
+On the basis of the most updated information available, in order to duly reflect the prevailing and prospective impacts of these situations on the financial situation, performance and cash flows of Ebro Foods, S.A., the following specific disclosures are made: